 Family Feud: Succession Tournaments and Risk-taking in Family Firms

-Keywords: succession tournaments, business group, risk shifting, family composition, sons, daughters, sons-in-law
+Keywords: succession tournaments, business group, risk shifting, family composition, sons, daughters, sons-in-law, sudden death of a group chairman, inheritance law

 JEL Classification: G30